 If taking an at-home urine pregnancy test, you may end up seeing a faint line.
 But what exactly can a faint line mean?
 There's two possibilities: it could mean a positive test result or it could be an evaporation line.
 An evaporation line on a pregnancy test is a faint line (or rather, mark) caused by a test reaction that occurs when the urine evaporates, or when the test gets wet.
 Sometimes this line appears in the test window, making it look like a faint positive result.

 Evaporation lines are colorless streaks, not actual lines.
 They typically appear if a person waits for longer than the suggested time to read the test result.
 An evaporation line can also appear if the test gets wet.

 What color are evaporation lines on pregnancy tests?
 What does an evaporation line look like?

 Evaporation lines are actually streaks and not faint lines.
-They are called “squinters,” meaning you have to look closely to see them.
+They are called "squinters," meaning you have to look closely to see them.
 Often, these lines will not go entirely across the test.
 Depending on the type of test, the evaporation line may look more gray than pink.
+Yet, a faint positive line can be mistaken for an evaporation line on a home test.
 If an evaporation line appears, it is best to take another test for an accurate result.